Planning to visit Paris in the fall? This guide will show you all the unique things to do, plus the practical tips for an amazing trip!

 Where to Stay in Paris in Fall

-If you’re looking for ideas on where to stay whether budget-friendly, mid-range or even luxury during your stay in Paris in Fall, here are my professional recommendations!
+If you’re looking for ideas on where to stay, whether budget-friendly, mid-range, or even luxury, during your stay in Paris in the fall, here are some of my recommendations!

 Budget Accommodation

-The People Hostel – Paris 12: Featuring a beautiful expansive terrace and all essential amenities at a reasonable cost, The People Hostel – Paris 12 is the perfect stay for budget travelers.
-It is located in close proximity to Ópera Bastille, The Louvre, and the glorious Notré Dame Cathedral.
-With impeccable service and rooms for all kinds of travelers; those going solo and prefer dorm rooms, private rooms, or family rooms for huge groups, there’s no better place to stay without breaking the bank than at this place!
+The People Hostel – Paris Bercy: Featuring a beautiful, expansive terrace and all essential amenities at a reasonable cost, The People Hostel – Paris Bercy is the perfect stay for budget travelers.
+With impeccable service and rooms for all kinds of travelers (dorm rooms for solo travelers, private rooms for couples, and family rooms for huge groups), there’s no better place to stay without breaking the bank than at this hostel!

 >>> Check rates and availability on Booking.com <<<